 Furthermore, we see that every church has elders (plural).
 Elders are supposed to rule and teach (1 Timothy 5:17).
 The biblical pattern is that a group of men (and elders are always men) is responsible for the spiritual leadership and ministry of the church.
 There is no mention of a church with a single elder/pastor who is in charge of everything, nor is there any mention of congregational rule (although the congregation plays a part).

 While the elders are responsible for teaching and leading the flock, there is still much that needs to be done on the physical level.
 The office of deacon focuses on the more physical needs of the church.
 In Acts 6, the church in Jerusalem was meeting the physical needs of many people in the church by distributing food.
 Some of the widows came to the apostles because they were not getting what they needed.
 The apostles responded, “It is not right that we should give up preaching the word of God to serve tables” (Acts 6:2).
 To relieve the apostles, the people were told “pick out from among you seven men of good repute, full of the Spirit and of wisdom, whom we will appoint to this duty.
-But we will devote ourselves to prayer and to the ministry of the word” (verses 3–4).
+But we will devote ourselves to prayer and to the ministry of the word” (Acts 6:3–4).
 Although the men chosen here are not called deacons, most Bible scholars see them as the first deacons, or at least prototypical of the position.
 The word deacon simply means “servant.”
 Deacons are appointed church officials who minister to the more physical needs of the church, relieving the elders to attend to more spiritual ministry.
 Deacons are to be spiritually fit, and the qualifications of deacons are given in 1 Timothy 3:8–13.

 In summary, elders lead and deacons serve.
 These categories are not mutually exclusive.
 Elders serve their people by leading, teaching, praying, counseling, etc.; and deacons may lead others in service.
 In fact, deacons might be the leaders of service teams within the church.
 Still, there is the basic distinction between those responsible for spiritual leadership of the church and those responsible for service.

 There may be local variations of church leadership because this is only a basic pattern; every detail is not prescribed in Scripture.
 The basic pattern found in the New Testament is that every church should have a plurality of godly male elders who are responsible for leading and teaching the church and godly deacons who are responsible for facilitating the more physical aspects of church ministry.
-A plurality of elders protects the church from the weaknesses and possible excesses a single elder.
+A plurality of elders protects the church from the weaknesses and possible excesses a single elder might bring.
 As long as this basic pattern is followed, the church is operating according to the biblical pattern.
 Having a sole pastor who controls the church is not the biblical pattern, and neither is an arrangement in which the pastor works for the deacons who really run the church.
 The congregation is to follow the leading of the shepherds who follow Christ.
 In their wisdom, the elders may request congregational approval of major decisions, but the congregation should not be the final authority.
 The buck stops with the elders/pastors/overseers, who answer to Christ.